Dave Poulin: Boston Bruins

-In his first season with the Bruins, Poulin, along with former teammate Brian Propp, made it all the way to the Stanley Cup Final against the Edmonton Oilers, but Boston lost in five games.
+In his first season with the Bruins, Poulin, along with former teammate Brian Propp, made it all the way to the Stanley Cup Finals against the Edmonton Oilers, but Boston lost in five games.
 He stayed with the team for three more years which saw him win the King Clancy Memorial Trophy and finish as runner-up for the Frank J. Selke Trophy in 1992–93.
 He left the team as a free agent following the 1992–93 season and signed on with the Washington Capitals.
 Poulin lasted another season-and-a-half before retiring from professional play.

 Post-playing career

 Poulin spent 10 years as head hockey coach at his alma mater, the University of Notre Dame.
 In 2004, Poulin was inducted into the Flyers Hall of Fame.
-On July 23, 2009, Toronto Maple Leafs GM Brian Burke introduced Poulin as the club's new Vice-President of Hockey Operations.
-In January 2013, Poulin began serving as the GM of the Toronto Marlies.
+On July 23, 2009, Toronto Maple Leafs GM Brian Burke introduced Poulin as the club's new Assistant General Manager.
+In January 2013, Poulin began also serving as the GM of the Toronto Marlies.

 On July 22, 2014, the Maple Leafs announced that they had fired Poulin.
 He has since joined TSN as a hockey analyst on radio and TV.
 He is also a freelance contributor to the Toronto Star newspaper.

+On December 31, 2023, Dave Poulin was hired by the Ottawa Senators to the role of Senior Vice-President, Hockey Operations.